-The Parks & Recreation Department offers year-round activities and classes for youth and teens.
-The classes, workshops, and special events provide opportunities to forge new friendships, experience the great outdoors, and develop life skills.
-Every summer, children entering 1st through 8th grades participate in the popular Squirrels and Coyotes camp programs.
-The day camps are based out of Crown Valley Park, where campers enjoy outdoor activities, exploring the 18 acre botanical preserve, cooling off in the spray-ground and playing organized group games, under the supervision of caring Parks and Recreation staff and volunteers.
-The pool is taken over on various Friday nights for “Rule the Pool” when children, ages 9 through 13, jump, swim, dive and play while a DJ plays music.
-Youth float on rafts and pool floats, and enjoy relaxing in the spa, with old and new friends.
+Every summer, children entering 1st through 8th grades participate in the popular Squirrels and Coyotes day camp programs.
+Based out of Crown Valley Park with excursions to the beach and local amusement parks, the camps allow campers to enjoy a variety of outdoor group games and teambuilding activities, swimming, crafts, and nature exploration in the 18-acre botanical preserve while under the supervision of caring City staff and VolunTeens.
+The pool is taken over on four Friday nights for “Rule the Pool” when youth, ages 8 through 13, jump, swim, dive and play while a DJ plays music and facilitates contests.
+Youth float on rafts and pool floats and enjoy relaxing in the spa with old and new friends.

 Fall activities include the annual Haunted Trails special event, which provides opportunities for youth 13 years and older to volunteer as monsters, terrifying the attendees, while earning community service hours for their participation.
 Volunteers learn how to safely scare attendees, work as a team with their section, and provide their costume for this three night event.

 In the winter, the Laguna Niguel Youth Committee often sponsors a free dance workshop.
 Instructors have taught basic instruction in swing, salsa and hip hop dance.